bartTC/pip-check/README.rst

 Changelog
 ---------

+v2.8.1 (2022-11-06):

+- Fixes issue with packages not correctly sorted into "Major" category.

 v2.8 (2022-11-06):

 - Added support for Python 3.11.
 - Replaced deprecated "distutils" with "packaging" module.

 v2.7 (2021-11-16):

 - Drop support for Python 2.7, 3.4 and 3.5
 - Added support for Python 3.9 and 3.10.
 - Removed 'colorclass' as a dependency and with that the shell argument `--disable-colors`.

 v2.6 (2019-12-12):

 - Requires Python 3.5 or higher.
 - Command error is shown if pip exits with a status code 1 (or larger).
 - Error message is shown if pip is not able to load packages in case of network problems.
 - Update instructions will now add ``--user`` in case the pip-check command should only show user packages as well.

 v2.5.2 (2019-08-08):